 - Consumer submits complaint by web, telephone, mail, fax, email, or another agency refers the complaint to the CFPB.

-- Company reviews the complaint, communicates with consumer as appropriate, and determines what action to take in response.
+- Company reviews the complaint, communicates with the consumer as appropriate, and determines what action to take in response.

 - Company responds to the consumer and the CFPB via the portal.